imranalmunyeem/Java-For-Testers/README.md

           MyException me = new MyException(“Exception details”);
             throw me;

+### ⚫ File operations in Java
+       --- Creation of a new file
+       --- Opening an existing file
+       --- Reading from file
+       --- Writing to a file
+       --- Closing a file
+       --- deleting a file

+### Java classes
+        FileReader, BufferedReader, Files, Scanner, FileInputStream, FileWriter, BufferedWriter, FileOutputStream, etc.
+       --- Create file
+       --- read file properties
+       --- read and write file using FileReader and FileWriter
+       --- read and write file using FileInputStream and FileOutputStream
+       --- use relative file path (File seperator)

 ### ⚫  Notes:
       --- Static means that the method belongs to the Main class and not an object of the Main class.
       --- void means that this method does not have a return value.